DroidWorksStudio/mLauncher/.github/ISSUE_TEMPLATE/crash_report.md

 ---
-name: Crash report
+name: 'Crash report'
-about: Create a report with a generated crash log attached (if possible) to help mLauncher improve
+about: 'Create a report with a generated crash log attached (if possible) to help mLauncher improve'
-title: "[Crash Report ] add text here"
+title: '[Crash Report ] add text here'
-labels: Crash report
+labels: 'Type: Crash report'
-assignees: The-Repo-Club
+assignees: 'The-Repo-Club'
 ---

 - [ ] I have updated the title to best match the issue.